 - Get the inexpensive printable ad-free PDF crochet pattern HERE.

-- PIN this crochet pattern in your Pinterest boards for later HERE.
+- PIN Nola the Little Girl amigurumi crochet pattern in your Pinterest boards for later HERE.

-- Add this crochet pattern to your Ravelry queue HERE.
+- Add Nola the Little Girl amigurumi crochet pattern to your Ravelry queue HERE.

 – Skin tone